OLonsdale/FilmTrackingSite/readme.md

 A stats page shows some interesting information.

-It has a light theme and a dark theme, toggleable with the button on the bottom right, and persistant.
+It has a light theme and a dark theme, toggleable with the button at the bottom, and persistant.
+The default theme is based on your systems prefered theme, and can be persistantly overwritten with the button.

 A splash screen shows help the first time the site is loaded.